 - Day 12: Kanarraville Falls Hike, Meadow Hot Springs, then dinner in SLC before a 10:30pm flight home

 Utah is known for its “Mighty 5” national parks and none of them disappointed!
-Each is drastically different and uniquely breathtaking, and if possible, I would recommend visiting all of them.
+Each is drastically different and uniquely breathtaking, and if possible I would recommend visiting all of them.

 Red rocks carved by wind and water into sandstone arches contrast with the blue sky to transport you to another world.
 Some appear enormous and indestructible while others look fragile and as if they could collapse at any moment; some stand alone, grand and calling for attention, while others blend in with the surrounding landscape, framing nearby trees, ridges, and fins.

 - Delicate Arch: There are three ways to see delicate arch, but only one option you should consider to really SEE delicate arch and understand why it was given the great honor of being on Utah’s license plate.
 This requires a 1.5 mile hike that gets you up close and personal with the arch (~3 miles round trip).
 It has elevation gain and will leave you breathing heavy, but the view at the end is worth it.
-It’s a popular destination for sunset and you’ll likely see both professional and amateur photographers setting up their tripods to capture the setting sun which turns the arch an even deeper orange.
+It’s a popular destination for sunset and you’ll likely see both professional and amateur photographers setting up their tripods to capture the setting sun turning the arch an even deeper orange.
 If short on time or averse to hiking you can go to Upper or Lower Viewpoint (0.5 mile walk or 100 yard walk from a separate parking lot) for a mediocre view of a tiny arch in the distance, about a mile away.
 I say take the hike.

 - Devil’s Garden: This hike has a number of arches nestled into the landscape and is definitely worth a visit even if you only have the time or energy to see a few.
 I would suggest following the trail that leads to Landscape Arch first and then continues on to Partition Arch, Navajo Arch, and Double O Arch.
 The trail to Landscape Arch is easily accessible, fairly flat, and easy to follow.

-Past Landscape Arch there are two spurs to Partition Arch and Navajo Arch that are short and worth visiting – but note you have to walk on a ridge with steep drop offs and ledges.
-(It’s wide and feels safe!)
+- Past Landscape Arch there are two spurs to Partition Arch and Navajo Arch that are short and worth visiting – but note you have to walk on a ridge with steep drop offs and ledges (it’s wide and feels safe!)

-- The Windows: These arches left my jaw wide open with their size and proximity to one another.
+- The Windows: These arches left my jaws wide open with their size and proximity to one another.
 Turret Arch, North Window, and South Window are located on a short, relatively flat hiking loop (less than 1 mile round trip).

 The Double Arch trail is across the parking lot and requires some rock scrambling to explore inside of the arch, but you can still get an incredible view without scrambling.
-We visited The Windows in the afternoon (we came back to Arches a second day just to fit in The Windows!) and hit Double Arch at sunset – an experience I found even more magical than the famous Delicate Arch sunset the night before.
+We visited the Windows in the afternoon (we came back to Arches a second day just to fit in The Windows!) and hit Double Arch at sunset – an experience I found even more magical than the famous Delicate Arch sunset the night before.

 Island in the Sky: